Amiga Foreverby Cloanto

 • With Alex Feinman's ISO Recorder 2 installed, right-click an ISO file and select Copy Image to CD

 Although ".iso" is the most popular file name suffix used for ISO images, other suffixes are sometimes used too.
 These include ".img", ".bin", ".cif" and ".nrg".
-If the CD-recording software does not appear to accept or list .iso files in its file dialog, try and select "All Documents (*.*)", or rename the ISO file suffix.
+If the CD-recording software does not appear to accept or list .iso files in its file dialog, try and select "All Documents (*.*)".

-ISO images can also be mounted directly, without burning them to CD.
-Tools that allow doing this on Windows include:
+ISO images can also be mounted directly, without burning them to disc.

 The C64 Forever ISO image is not bootable.
 The Amiga Forever Plus Edition ISO image is bootable and the ISO file can also be used to boot directly from the image, using software like: